denten-books/plain-text/main.md

 nature, of which they have no other idea than that it is something mechanical [^@dole_philosophy_1906].

-Neither camp can claim bases in material contexts of media production (or in cognitive phenomenology).
+Neither camp can claim a base in material contexts of media production (or in cognitive phenomenology).
 Nothing in the long series of trans-coding and trans-mediation gives us reason to ground analog or digital representation as somehow more or less essential to the human experience.
 Representation is fluid